 3 Best Solar Generators for Power Tools

-The EcoFlow River Pro + 220W Portable Solar Panel can power appliances that use up to 1800W.
+The EcoFLow River 2 Pro + 220W Portable Solar Panel can power appliances that use up to 1600W.
 With one portable system, you can power your angle grinders, jig saws, drills, disc sanders, and more.

-The River Pro can recharge from 0% to 80% in just one hour, thanks to the patented EcoFlow X-Stream technology, which also offers a full charge in just 1.6 hours.
-Once it is charged and ready to go, you can use its three 600W AC outlets and other ports to charge up to 10 devices at once.
+The River 2 Pro can recharge from 0% to 100% in just 70 minutes thanks to the patented EcoFlow X-Stream technology.
+Once it is charged and ready to go, you can use its four 800W AC outlets and other ports to charge several devices at once.

-Enjoy up to 65.2 hours of power from DC ports and 22.2 hours from AC ports so you can work long days without having to stop because you lose power.
-And at just 16.8 pounds (7.6 kg), it’s light enough to tote back and forth as needed.
+With the River 2 Pro, you can work long days without having to stop because you lose power.
+And at just 17.2 pounds (7.8 kg), it’s light enough to tote back and forth as needed.

-Whether at a construction site, working outside, or just needing backup power for your tools at home, the EcoFlow River Pro delivers it all in a compact unit.
+Whether at a construction site, working outside, or just needing backup power for your tools, the EcoFlow River 2 Pro delivers it all in a compact unit.

 - Small and compact for easy transport